smurphos/cinnamox-gtk-theme/README.md

 ##### Ubuntu / Linux Mint

-Enter this command in a termimal to install the dependencies in an Ubuntu nased distro.
+Enter this command in a termimal to install the dependencies in an Ubuntu based distro.
 ```
 sudo apt install libgdk-pixbuf2.0-dev libxml2-utils gtk2-engines-murrine librsvg2-bin
 ```